anchore/anchore-charts/scripts/enterprise-value-converter/README.md

 ## Usage

 1. **The Docker Image**:
-    To build the docker image yourself, from the `scripts` directory, build the Docker image using the following command:
+    To build the docker image yourself, from the `scripts/enterprise-value-converter` directory, build the Docker image using the following command:

     ```bash
     docker build -t script-container .